henrahmagix/henrahmagix.github.io/photos.md

       orientation: portrait
 ---

-Tap to view more info, then tap again to view full resolution.
+Tap to view an individual image, then tap again to view full resolution.
+Swipe left/right or use arrow keys to navigate between images, and swipe up/down or use Escape key to close the view.

+Using swipe gestures will only animate movement if you haven't set a **prefers-reduced-motion setting**.
+For more info on vestibular motion disorders, please read <https://css-tricks.com/introduction-reduced-motion-media-query>.

 **All images are licensed under [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/legalcode "Creative Commons Attribution legal license")**.
 [Here is a human-readable version](https://creativecommons.org/licenses/by/3.0/ "Creative Commons Attribution license: human-readable version"), but to summarise: you are **free to share and adapt** these images for any purpose, _even commercially_, but you **must give appropriate credit**.